benprisby/homelab/README.md

 which services are deployed on each server.

 - **AdGuard Home**: Network-wide DNS filtering on main and IoT VLANs
+- **Docker Proxy**: Secure Docker API access
 - **Graylog**: Centralized logging with MongoDB and OpenSearch
-- **Prometheus/Grafana + Agents**: Monitoring stack with node and container exporters on each server
+- **Homebridge**: HomeKit integration for non-native smart home devices
+- **Homepage**: Service dashboard serving as a landing page
+- **Jellyfin**: Home media server
 - **Nginx Proxy Manager**: Reverse proxy and SSL management
+- **NUT (Network UPS Tools)**: UPS monitoring and automatic shutdown protection
 - **Portainer + Agents**: Docker container management for each server
-- **Jellyfin**: Home media server
-- **Homebridge**: HomeKit integration for non-native smart home devices
-- **Docker Proxy**: Secure Docker API access
-- **Homepage**: Service dashboard serving as a landing page
+- **Prometheus/Grafana + Agents**: Monitoring stack with node and container exporters on each server

 The `docker_services` role deploys each of these Compose stacks onto one or more servers.
+UPS monitoring uses a hybrid
+approach: the NUT server runs in Docker on the main server, while NUT clients run natively on all hosts for reliable shutdown capabilities.

 ## 🚀 Getting Started